 Celebrating the best of health, safety and wellbeing in New Zealand

-The awards, which were judged by a panel of five, were presented at a gala dinner at the Cordis in Auckland on the 21st of June 2022.
+The awards, which were judged by a panel of five, were presented at a gala dinner at the Cordis in Auckland on 20 June 2023, attended by a record 730 people.

 Hall of Fame Inductee

 These two formidable women, who lost a husband and a son in the Pike River mine disaster of 2010, have reluctantly become public figures who have used this terrible experience to raise awareness of the need for higher safety and regulatory standards, greater justice in the system, and better treatment of the survivors of mass tragedies and their whānau.
 Their journey for truth and justice has included physically blocking the mine from being sealed and campaigning in the corridors of power for re-entry to find out more about what happened.
 They have worked with the Public Service Commissioner to develop a set of standards which empower survivors of tragedy, promises to be upfront with them, and to work together.
 Anna and Sonya have become advocates not just for their own cause but also for the cause of others killed and injured at work.
 They have acted as the conscience of the nation on health and safety.

 Dr Chris Peace